 2. Shall support the standard iconography as specified in Chapters 4, 5, 6, 7, 8, 9, 10, 11, and 13, and summarized in Appendix A

 3. Shall support the viewpoint mechanism as specified in Chapter 14

-4. Shall support the language customization mechanisms specified in Chapter 15 in an implementation-defined manner
+4. Shall support the language customization mechanisms as specified in Chapter 15 in an implementation-defined manner

-5. Shall support at least the relationships between elements as specified in Appendix B
+5. Shall support the relationships between elements as specified in Appendix B

 6. May support the example viewpoints described in Appendix C

 Readers are advised to check The Open Group website for additional conformance and certification requirements referencing this standard.